Chilika Lake: Hydrology

 All the inland river systems disgorge an annual flow of about 0.375 e6m3 of freshwater which is estimated to carry 13 million metric tons of silt into the lake.
 On the northeast, a channel connects the lake to the Bay of Bengal.

 A tropical monsoon climate prevails over the drainage basin area of the lake.
 The lake experiences South–west and North-east monsoons during June to September and November to December respectively with an average annual rainfall of 1238.8 mm, with 72 rainy days.
 The maximum temperature of 39.9 C and minimum temperature of 14 C have been recorded.
-The wind speed varies from /hour with southerly and southwesterly direction due to the influence of the Southwest monsoon and from the north and northeasterly direction during the rest of the months.

 Sediment quality

 The Chilika Development Authority (CDA) established an organized system of water quality measurements and limnological investigations indicating the following physico–chemical characteristics of the lake waters.